Rose and Thorn: Rhosyn Lynne Forrest

 When Harley Quinn and Poison Ivy moved to Metropolis, Thorn immediately attacked them.
 After a fierce battle, the women left Thorn hanging bound and gagged from a Superman statue in a local park for all of the citizens to see.
 During a later confrontation, Harley and Ivy defeat Thorn again, this time kidnapping her and keeping her tied up in their garden.
-After removing the vines from her mouth, Harley drugs Thorn into revealing the secrets about her multiple personality.
+After removing the vines from her mouth, Harley drugs Thorn into revealing the secrets about her multiple personalities.
 Ivy then tortures Thorn in order to prove that she's weak, eventually leaving her in the care of Bizarro while she takes a break.
 Although, she is later rescued by Supergirl, who defeats Bizarro and unties Thorn.
 Supergirl later reveals that she just happened to stumble into the garden.
 Thorn and Supergirl later ambush and capture Ivy and turn her into the police.

 A 2004 Rose & Thorn miniseries by Gail Simone provided a slightly different origin story.
 In this version, The 100 killed both her parents, but Rhosyn was now revealed to have, at age 12, fought back and mutilated their murderer, Mr. Quince, cutting his hand off.
 She was then placed into a psychiatric care home, where she constantly flew into violent outbursts.
 Rhosyn's multiple personality is a result of unethical experimental treatments by a psychiatrist named Dr. Chritlow.
 The experiments forced her to repress her more violent, base emotions; these emotions were then given to the buried "Thorn" personality, who emerged whenever the submissive Rose felt angry or threatened.
 Her Thorn personality finally broke out after Rose's roommate Kimmy was burned to death by another patient.
 Enraged, Thorn viciously mutilated the culprit.
 Once released into the public, Thorn began taking over more frequently, taking up a role as an ultra-violent vigilante in a quest to take down The 100 and avenge her parents.
 By the end of the miniseries, it was hinted that she had killed the head of The 100 while he was in the hospital.